Note: All courses are taught according to the schedule outlined in the Curriculum Table.

 PHIL 302 – Aristotle: Ethics (3 credits)

 Continues the study of Aristotle from PHIL 301, studying further Aristotle’s Nicomachean Ethics and also his Eudemian Ethics.
 Students will explore Aristotle’s view of ethical theory as distinct from the theoretical sciences by examining its methodology, its general principles, and its application to the nature of human well-being.
 Students will also study the ethical virtues (justice, courage, temperance and so on) and how such virtues are acquired.
 Again, Aristotelian thought will be engaged as foundational to Thomastic thought.
 Prerequisite: PHIL 301 or permission.
 Prerequisite: Junior standing or permission.

-Studies Aristotle’s Politics, with its guides for rulers and statement, as a basis for exploring the role of politics in contemporary society, the proper comportment of politicians.
-Students will also engage this study in the context of Catholic teaching regarding the universal kingship of Jesus Christ.
-Prerequisite: Senior standing or permission.
+This course is concerned with the examination of society and the relationships among individuals within a society as the basis for political community.
+Studies Aristotle’s Politics, with its exploration of the origins of political communities as a basis for exploring the role of various political and social institutions in contemporary society.
+Students will also engage this study in the context of Catholic teaching regarding the universal kingship of Jesus.

 PHIL 402 – Aristotle: Metaphysics (3 credits)

 Examines Aristotle’s Metaphysics to study such topics as first causes and the principles of things; substance, matter, and subject; substance and essence.
 Students will study these and other topics as foundational to understanding Catholic theological doctrines on such matters as transubstantiation.
 Prerequisite: Senior standing or permission.